 8. Things To Avoid

-Never leave your pup along in the car even if the window is open or cracked.
+Never leave your pup alone in the car even if the window is open or slightly rolled down.

 The summer season can be tiring, sweaty and exhausting, but you can also make it a lot of fun with little care!